 Burrow wouldn't elaborate after outpitching old friend Andy Dalton on two touchdown passes, 232 yards, and a 100.5 passer rating.
 But leading an offensive line that gobbled up 4.5 yards per 31 stubborn run calls by head coach Zac Taylor on 141 yards rushing, Bengals left tackle Orlando Brown Jr. did after his unit was given a game ball.

 "Backs against the wall.
 Knowing, understanding the expectations," Brown said.
 "One-week seasons.
-He's spoken up before in situations like this.
+He's spoken up in those kinds of situations like this before, after losses.

-"I think he's done a great job being vocal throughout this season and being more vocal since I've been here."
+"I think he's done a great job being vocal throughout this season and since I've been here he's been more vocal.

 Burrow made it sound like it was spur of the moment.
 But he agreed he did it because of the urgency to get to 1-3.